-AP Studio Art Updates for 2019-20
+AP 3-D Art and Design Updates and New Resources for 2019-20

 AP and Higher Education

-placement policies, and evaluating student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

 each AP course.
 Your students can look up credit and placement policies for colleges and universities on